Zhenyu0012/LeetCode/518. Coin Change II/README.md

 &=O(nm^n)
 \end{aligned}
 ```
-Thus, the computation shows that the runtime of my recursive solution is $O(nm^n)$, which is really bad.
+Thus, the computation shows the runtime of my recursive solution is $O(nm^n)$, which is really bad.

 ## Dynamic Programming Solution